Julsoul/standart_lib/README.md

 The script is designed with a modular, object-oriented architecture to separate concerns and enhance maintainability.
 The core components are:

--   `BlockchainConnector`: An interface to the source blockchain.
+-   `BlockchainConnector`: Handles all communication with the source blockchain.
 It uses the `web3.py` library to connect to an RPC node (like Infura or Alchemy), instantiate the bridge contract using its address and ABI, and query for event logs within specific block ranges.
     ```python
     # Example of contract instantiation in the connector
     from web3 import Web3